mozaik-association/mozaik/docs/Contacts Module.md

 ## Membership renewals
-Each year, a call for membership renewal can be send by the organisation. member who didn't paye the previous year are transfor in old member .
+Each year, a call for membership renewal can be send by the organisation.
+Member who didn't paye the previous year are transfor in old member .
 Members in good standing will receive an email or letter with a structure comminication or a link to pay online.

 !!!info